Thousands without heat, water after tornadoes kill dozens

 |

-KENTUCKY, United States (AP) — Residents of Kentucky counties where tornadoes killed several dozen people could be without heat, water or electricity in frigid temperatures for weeks or longer, state officials warned yesterday, as the toll of damage and deaths came into clearer focus in five states slammed by the swarm of twisters.
+MAYFIELD, Kentucky (AP) — Residents of Kentucky counties where tornadoes killed several dozen people could be without heat, water or electricity in frigid temperatures for weeks or longer, state officials warned Monday, as the toll of damage and deaths came into clearer focus in five states slammed by the swarm of twisters.

+Kentucky authorities said the sheer level of destruction was hindering their ability to tally the devastation from Friday night's storms.

-Across the state, about 26,000 homes and businesses were without electricity, according to power outages, including nearly all of those in Mayfield.
+Across the state, about 26,000 homes and businesses were without electricity, according to poweroutage.us, including nearly all of those in Mayfield.
 More than 10,000 homes and businesses have no water, and another 17,000 are under boil-water advisories, Kentucky Emergency Management Director Michael Dossett told reporters.

 Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
 Twisted sheet metal, downed power lines and wrecked vehicles lined the streets.
 Windows were blown out and roofs torn off the buildings that were still standing.

-“Words cannot describe the bravery, the selflessness that they've exhibited,” he said of his employees.
-“We had to try and navigate through all the debris up and down our streets.
-We were responding with ambulances with three and four flat tires.”

-Four twisters hit Kentucky in all, including one with an extraordinarily long path of about 200 miles (322 kilometres), authorities said.

-In addition to the deaths in Kentucky, the tornadoes also killed at least six people in Illinois, where an Amazon distribution centre in Edwardsville was hit; four in Tennessee; two in Arkansas, where a nursing home was destroyed and the governor said workers shielded residents with their own bodies; and two in Missouri.
+In addition to the deaths in Kentucky, the tornadoes also killed at least six people in Illinois, where an Amazon distribution center in Edwardsville was hit; four in Tennessee; two in Arkansas, where a nursing home was destroyed; and two in Missouri.

-Pope Francis expressed his sadness over the “devastating impact” of the tornadoes.
-In a telegram sent Monday by Vatican secretary of state, Cardinal Pietro Parolin, the pope offered prayers for those who died, “comfort to those who mourn their loss and strength to all those affected by this immense tragedy.”

 ADVERTISEMENT